datumbox/VernamVeil/README.md

 # Step 3: Initialise VernamVeil with the custom fx and parameters
 cipher = VernamVeil(fx, chunk_size=64, decoy_ratio=0.2)

-# Step 4: Encrypt messages
+# Step 4: Encrypt multiple messages in one session
 messages = [
     "This is a secret message!",
     "another one",